GingerDeity/DedupeResearch/README.md

 ### Essential Scripts
 #### ksminit
 Initializes KSM to not merge zero-pages, scan 500,000 pages at a time, and ensures KSM isn't running.
-Run with `bash ksminit.sh`
+Run with `./ksminit.sh`

 #### ksmstart
 Tells KSM to begin merging pages.
-Run with `bash ksmstart.sh`
+Run with `./ksmstart.sh`

 #### ksmwatch
-Prints out all KSM contents to the screen every second, and can be ended with Ctrl+C. Run with `bash ksmwatch.sh`
+Prints out all KSM contents to the screen every second, and can be ended with Ctrl+C. Run with `./ksmwatch.sh`

 #### ksmend
 Tells KSM to stop merging pages.
-Run with `bash ksmend.sh`
+Run with `./ksmend.sh`

 #### ksmls
 Prints out all KSM contents to the screen only once.
-Run with `bash ksmls.sh`
+Run with `./ksmls.sh`

 ### General Experiment Process
 For KSM experiments, we're usually interested zero-data, duplicate data, VM resident-size (RES), and process RESs.
 To effectively capture all the data, we'll need some windows holding KSM data, other windows holding `top` information, and other windows holding VM information.
 For this reason, tmux is a very important tool for easily having multiple shell environments on screen.
 Here's an image that show my general tmux setup for 1 VM: